Content

 2. Estimation uncertainty

-For more information on this, the reader is referred to the comments in the sections on «Revenue recognition» and «Activities according to StromVG» in Note 1, as well as the comments in Note 25.
+More information is given in the sections on «Revenue recognition» and «Activities according to ESA/WResO» in Note 1, as well as in Note 25.

 3. Net turnover and procurement costs